 Application of Blockchain in the Energy Sector: Transactive Energy

 The energy sector’s future has been trending towards digitization and democratization.
-Utilities have invested millions of dollars on smart technologies, such as smart grids and smart meters to better measure and process data relating to energy use and demand.
+Utilities have invested millions of dollars on smart technologies such as smart grids and smart meters to better measure and process data relating to energy use and demand.
 Electricity customers are increasingly sourcing their electricity from self-generation and local, distributed sources, such as private rooftop solar, rather than centralized fossil-fuel plants.
 Regulators are allowing consumers more choice in how they access electricity, and consumers are actively participating in demand-driven electricity usage and pushing for renewable energy access.

 The changing energy landscape, however, presents the technical challenge of coordinating the usage patterns and production capabilities of many participants.
 Operating a decentralized energy system requires “smart infrastructure” to handle complex data exchanges.
 A microgrid is an example of a decentralized energy system, as it can harness energy produced locally and serve nearby consumers in a grid which can operate autonomously, or “island” from the national grid.